nathanwright11/nba-project/README.md

 BBref data scraping policy: https://www.sports-reference.com/bot-traffic.html

 Future improvements include adding option to choose seasons to scrape, an option to scrape Hall of Fame players, and grabbing team data.
+Currently working on a postgresql database to do quick exploration and large calculations.